Chellie Pingree

-Chellie Pingree (/ˈʃɛli ˈpɪŋɡriː/ SHELL-ee-_-PING-gree; born Rochelle Marie Johnson; April 2, 1955) is an American politician serving as the U.S. representative for since 2009.
-Her district includes most of the southern part of the state, centered around the Portland area.
+Chellie Marie Pingree (/ˈʃɛli ˈpɪŋɡriː/ SHELL-ee-_-PING-gree; born Rochelle Marie Johnson; April 2, 1955) is an American politician serving as the U.S. representative for since 2009.
+Her district includes most of the southern part of the state, centered on Greater Portland.

 A member of the Democratic Party, Pingree was a member of the Maine Senate from 1992 to 2000, serving as majority leader for her last four years.
 She ran for the United States Senate in 2002, losing to incumbent Republican Susan Collins.
 From 2003 until 2006, she was president and CEO of Common Cause.
 She is the first Democratic woman elected to the U.S. House of Representatives from Maine.
+She is the Deputy Whip of the Congressional Progressive Caucus.

 Early life, education, and early career

-Pingree was born Rochelle Marie Johnson, in Minneapolis, Minnesota, the daughter of Harry and Dorothy Johnson.
+Pingree was born Rochelle Marie Johnson, in Minneapolis, Minnesota, the daughter of Harry, who worked in advertising, and Dorothy Johnson, a nurse.
 She moved to Maine as a teenager and had her first name legally changed to Chellie.
 She attended the University of Southern Maine and graduated from College of the Atlantic with a degree in human ecology.
 Since graduating from College of the Atlantic, she has resided on North Haven, a small island community off the coast of Rockland.

 Pingree held various farming and care-taking jobs until 1981, when she started North Island Yarn, a cottage industry of hand knitters with a retail store on North Haven.
 Her business expanded and became North Island Designs, employing as many as ten workers.
 They began marketing knitting kits and pattern books nationwide through 1,200 retail stores and 100,000 mail-order catalogues.
 Through North Island Designs, Pingree authored and produced five knitting books between 1986 and 1992.
 Eisenhower Fellowships selected her as a USA Eisenhower Fellow in 1997.